jparaujorocha/eductoken/README.md

    - Confirm you're using the exact compiler version
    - Check that constructor arguments match exactly

+6. **Environment File Issues**:
+   - Ensure all required variables are defined in `.env`
+   - Check API keys are active and valid
+   - Verify RPC URLs are accessible

 ### Solutions

 If you encounter the "cannot estimate gas" error, try: